openoakland/clean-water/data-v2/readme.md

 ## Data processing

-The excel file can be transformed into the json format the site needs by running this series of scripts:
+The source excel file can be transformed into the json format the site needs by running this series of scripts:

-- Translate the Excel active violations data to JSON: ```excel.js```
+1. Translate the Excel active violations data to JSON: ```excel.js```

-Then we need to slightly reformat this by running:
+2. Then we need to slightly reformat this by running:

 ```
 node format.js
 ```

-- Remove the now compliant systems from our list of violators
+3. Remove the now compliant systems from our list of violators

 ```
 node more-fields.js